Bond or Bail

 Origin of Bond

-The word bond comes from the Old English bonda, meaning something that binds or ties two parties together.
+In fact, the word bond comes from the Old English bonda, meaning something that binds or ties two parties together.
 Over time, it became associated with legal agreements and financial guarantees.
+As a result, the term is now widely used in legal, business, and financial contexts.

 In criminal law, a bond represents a binding agreement between the defendant and the court.